Eating Disorders and College Campuses: Unique Opportunities, Challenges and Responsibilities

 CE Process Info

-If you have any questions or concerns regarding the CE-Go process, please contact CE-Go at 888-498-5578 or by email at email@example.com
+If you have any questions or concerns regarding the CE-Go platform, please contact CE-Go at 888-498-5578 or by email at firstname.lastname@example.org Please Note: Emails for this event will come from "email@example.com".

 If you have any continuing education related questions, please contact firstname.lastname@example.org.

 Please make sure to check your spam/junk folder in case those emails get "stuck".
 We'd also suggest "whitelisting" email@example.com.
 This tells your email client that you know this sender and trust them, which will keep emails from this contact at the top of your inbox and out of the junk folder.